Don't fall prey to conflict entrepreneurs

 We see example after example in popular media of people who make their living off of reducing complicated issues into black-and-white binaries, removing nuance from conversation in favor of parroted talking points, and stereotyping the many based off the actions of the few.

-And this is why it is so incredibly important for us to get better at asking questions — both of ourselves and of others.
+This is why it is so important to get better at asking questions — of yourself and of others.

 To a conflict entrepreneur, your anger and your discontent are their supply.
 Your desire to withdraw into a tribe and demonize anyone outside of it is the capital a conflict entrepreneur needs to continue to build their empire.